PacktPublishing/Swift-Cookbook-Third-Edition/README.md

 * Test-Driven iOS Development with Swift [[Packt]](https://www.packtpub.com/product/test-driven-ios-development-with-swift/9781785880735) [[Amazon]](https://www.amazon.com/dp/180323248X)

 ## Errata
+* Page 56: For the example commencing under _How to do it..._, the lead-in sentence is "Let’s use an array to organize a list of movies to watch:".
+Here, "movies to watch" should be "games to play".
+Similarly, for the all following steps, "movies" should be "games".
+The code and passages can still be understood despite this mismatch.
 * Page 111, the instances where `Result.win` appears _should be_ `FrameResult.win`

 ## About the Author